Professional Masseur: Job Description & Career Requirements

-A Masseur performs specialized techniques that help relax and manipulate muscles.
+A masseur, or massage therapist, performs specialized techniques that help relax and manipulate muscles.
 Masseurs work in a variety of fields, and they include sports medicine, reflexology and aromatherapy.
+Read on to find out more about this occupation.

 Masseurs help clients with pain, stress and physical ailments by massaging and kneading muscles and soft tissues, in order to help their clients relax their bodies.
 Masseurs will also advise clients on relaxation techniques to help prevent muscle problems and relieve stress.
 Masseurs study a client's physical history and prepare and apply oils to the client's skin in order to improve the massage experience.